sorcero/ingestum/docs/example-pdf.rst

 ------------------------------------------

-PDF documents usually have three main types of content besides text: tables, shapes (i.e. graphics), and images.
+PDF documents usually have three main types of content besides text: tables, shapes (i.e. graphics) and images.
 We want to extract these from the document so we can use them.
+The ``PDFSourceCreateTabularCollectionDocument``,
+``PDFSourceShapesCreateResourceCollectionDocument``, and
-The ``PDFSourceCreateTabularCollectionDocument``, ``PDFSourceShapesCreateResourceCollectionDocument``, and ``PDFSourceImagesCreateResourceCollectionDocument`` transformers each extract a type of content and return a collection document with documents for each piece
+``PDFSourceImagesCreateResourceCollectionDocument`` transformers each extract a type of content and return a collection document with documents for each piece